Tualatin Valley Physical Therapy, LLC BBB Business Review

 Many musculoskeletal injuries involve more than simple irritation or inflammation.
 Tendon injuries, chronic pain conditions, and overuse injuries often develop when tissues lose their ability to heal efficiently under repeated stress.

-At Tualatin Valley Physical Therapy, we focus on treatments that help restore tissue health and support the body’s natural healing processes, but that’s not all… We provide structured rehabilitation for individuals in Hillsboro, Oregon, and Washington County seeking a clear plan rather than temporary symptom management.
+At Tualatin Valley Physical Therapy, our regenerative performance programs focus on treatments that help restore tissue health and support the body’s natural healing processes, but that’s not all… We provide structured rehabilitation for individuals in Hillsboro, Oregon, and Washington County seeking a clear plan rather than temporary symptom management.

 • Focused Shockwave Therapy